2024–25 Santa Clara Broncos women's basketball team

 The 2024–25 Santa Clara Broncos women's basketball team represented Santa Clara University in the 2024–25 NCAA Division I women's basketball season.
-The Broncos are led by interim head coach Michael Floyd.
-The Broncos are members of the West Coast Conference and play their home games at the Leavey Center.
+The Broncos were led by interim head coach Michael Floyd.
+The Broncos are members of the West Coast Conference and played their home games at the Leavey Center.

 Previous season

 The Broncos finished the 2023–24 season 25–9, 12–4 in WCC play to finish in second place.
 As the No. 2 seed in the WCC tournament, they lost in the semifinals to Portland.
 They received an at-large bid to the WBIT where they defeated BYU in the first round before losing to Washington State in the second round.

 Bill Carr announced his resignation from Santa Clara on October 12, 2024 after 8 seasons.
 Broncos associate head coach Floyd was tabbed as the interim head coach for the season.